elciojunior7/a11y-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.19.

+💡 This project goal is to test some development strategies regarding web accessibility based on WCAG.
+For example:

+- Button group using Radio group role
+  -- ARIA attributes
+  -- role attributes
+  -- Some strategies for Screen Reader
+  -- Keyborad navigation
+- Modal/dialog
+  -- ARIA attributes
+  -- Some strategies for Screen Reader
+  -- Keyborad navigation
+  ---- Focus trap

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.